|How to Start an Alumni Club

-Alumni clubs are a great way to build friendships and connections with fellow alumni.
+Alumni clubs are a great way to build friendships and form connections with fellow alumni.
 They’re also a great way to discover career opportunities and support new alumni in your area.
 But what do you do if your college, fraternity, or other institution does not have an alumni club in your area?
-This guide will help provide some guidelines for creating and managing an alumni club.
+This guide will provide some guidelines for creating and managing an alumni club.

 Building a Team

 Once you have some people interested, you will want to gather them for a meeting to discuss objectives and action items for the organization.
 Here is a potential agenda for your first meeting:

 - If affiliated with an institution, go over guidelines for that institution (may include guidelines on governance, financing, activities, and so on)

 - Consider most important needs of organization (e.g. funding, marketing for members, bureaucratic stuff)